-During the peak summer period (July, August, and weeks that overlap into those months), all reservations are for full weeks, Saturday to Saturday.
+During the peak summer period (July, August, and weeks that overlap into those months), we try to limit reservations to full weeks, Saturday to Saturday.
 (However, if you see a shorter period still available on the calendar, check with us as we may be able to make an exception.)
 Check-in is any time after 3 p.m., and check-out is any time up to 10 a.m.
 Shorter rental periods are available the rest of the year, with a two-day minimum.
 The daily rates, of course, are lowest if you reserve for a full week.
 The following is a listing of dates available as of today.

 ||If you are interested in dates that are currently reserved and would like to be put on a waiting list in case of a cancellation, then send us an email.|